-TalkTalk and Sky both use the Openreach network so, assuming you have a phone line installed, moving from one to the other is quite straightforward.
-This guide explains how to switch between Sky and TalkTalk, from finding the right deal to who to call to kick off the switching process, and how long it all takes.
+TalkTalk and Sky both use the Openreach network so moving from one to the other is quite straightforward.
+This guide explains how to switch between Sky and TalkTalk, from finding the right deal to how to kick off the switching process, and how long it all takes.

-Picking a bundle can make life simple – you’ll get one monthly bill for all three services.
+Picking a bundle can make life simple – you’ll get one monthly bill for all services.
 Make sure you pick the right one though: will you really watch all those TV channels?
 Remember, if you want Sky Sports or Sky Cinema, this doesn’t mean you need to opt for Sky.
-TalkTalk lets you add channel packs such as Sky Sports or Sky Cinema for a month at a time.
+TalkTalk offers the option to take Sky Sports or Sky Cinema NOW TV Memberships for a month at a time.

 Some people might want a TV service from one provider, and phone and broadband from another.
 This is where it gets a bit complicated.
 You can get Sky TV without Sky broadband, but you need TalkTalk broadband to get TalkTalk TV.